 Time Served at Alcatraz: 17 years (1934–1951)

-Post-Term: death by heart attack in jail
+Post-Term: died of a heart attack in jail

-It couldn’t be said that many of the criminals who ended up in Alcatraz were from good families, but George Kelly Barnes, Jr. was raised in a well-off Memphis household and even attended some college.
+It couldn’t be said that many of the criminals who ended up in Alcatraz were from good families, but Machine Gun Kelly was raised in a well-off Memphis household and even attended some college.
 A sudden marriage led him to drop out of school, and he got involved in bootlegging during Prohibition.
 Kelly didn’t really hit the big time, though, until he met and married a more experienced criminal named Kathryn Thorne.
 Thorne groomed her new husband for success, buying him a Thompson machine gun and encouraging him to learn how to use it.
 Soon, the two robbed banks Bonnie and Clyde-style throughout the South and word of “Machine Gun Kelly” spread.

 The couple misstepped when they kidnapped an Oklahoma oil tycoon named Charles Urschel.
 They successfully obtained a $200,000 ransom and began to live large, but the Bureau of Investigation (soon to become the F.B.I.) was on the case.
 In two months’ time, the Barneses were caught, convicted, and sentenced to life.
 When Kelly bragged that the tough Leavenworth Prison couldn’t hold him, alarmed officials immediately shipped him to Alcatraz.
 He arrived not long after Al Capone and Roy Gardner.